AdamKyle/flare/resources/info/skill-information/section-2.md

 - **For skills that can be trained**: This value is between 100 and 150 xp needed to level the skill.
 - **For crafting skills**: This value is between 100 and 200xp needed to level that skill.

+## Lots of skills, what do I focus on?

+You might feel overwhelmed with the amount of skills you csn train, the fact that you can only train one at a time, unless you are crafting or enchanting or such.

+The best place to start is train your class skills for a bit, before upping accuracy.
+From there, it depends on what you want.
+To fight faster?
+To craft better gear?